DaiKaiYan/An_Approach_to_Internal_Threats_Detection_Based_on_Sentiment_Analysis_and_Network_Analysis/README.md

 # An_Approach_to_Internal_Threats_Detection_Based_on_Sentiment_Analysis_and_Network_Analysis
-This is the source code and experiment results of An Approach to Internal Threats Detection Based on Sentiment Analysis Network Analysis.
+This is the source code and experiment results of *An Approach to Internal Threats Detection Based on Sentiment Analysis Network Analysis*.
 More information that support the findings of this study is available from us upon reasonable request.<br>

-The following file introductions are in the order of the first character of the file name.<br>
+The following file introductions are in the order of the first character of the file name:<br>
-94-week combination network: The first 94 weeks in the combination network are selected.<br>
+'''94-week combination network''': The first 94 weeks in the combination network are selected.<br>
 103-week combination network: The first 94 weeks in the combination network are selected.<br>
 Mapping of the centrality of feature vectors in the emotional network in the combined network: Comparing the differences in the centrality ranking of feature vectors in the emotional network and the combined network Anran email address after preprocessing: After preprocessing, the path of the feasible Anran data mail.<br>
 date_to_week: Converting days into weeks is not in units of 7 days, but in this file for reference, because emails are not continuous by day.<br>